- What is SOAP?

 - It is an open standard protocol so anyone can use it.

-- It is an extension to HTTP protocol for XML messaging.
+- It is an extension to the HTTP protocol for XML messaging.

 - SOAP messaging is useful for broadcasting messages from one computer to the other computers.

-- It is also feasible to implement client-server architecture.
-The client can invoke a remote procedure call located on the server-side by using SOAP protocol message.
+- It is also feasible to implement the client-server architecture.
+The client can invoke a remote procedure call located on the server side by using the SOAP protocol message.